Eng-Ahmet/Tradesmens-Notebook/README.md

 # Trandesmens Notebook

-This app alows you to manage the mony of your businnes
+This app allows you to manage the mony of your businnes

 ## Program Specifications
 1-add what you expanse, purchare and earned mony to calculate youre profitabel